cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 # Migrating to Cypress 4.0

-Changes in Cypress 4.0 mainly relate to upgrading Cypress's own dependencies, which themselves have breaking changes.
 This guide details the changes and how to change your code to migrate to Cypress 4.0.

 ## Mocha upgrade